simon-ritchie/apysc/docs_src/source/text_bold.md

 ## Basic usage

-The getter and setter interfaces accept an `ap.Boolean` value.
+The getter and setter interfaces' type becomes an `ap.Boolean` value.

 If you specify the `ap.Boolean(True)` (or `ap.True_`) value, a text instance becomes bold style.